justinchen00/page/paywalld/Developer Guide for Partyline.md

 2. query plan
    fetch the details of each plan for display.
 3. mutation checkoutNewSubscription
-   provides `a hosted page` for customer to finish checkout/create new subscription for given valid plan ID.
+   provides `a hosted page` for customers to finish checkout/create a new subscription for a given valid plan ID.
    [TUTORIALS](https://www.chargebee.com/checkout-portal-docs/checkout-new-tutorial.html) or consult my team for how to use `the hosted page`

 ### Custom Rate Card